Cayden2606/Cayden2606.github.io/content/projects/Winforms/index.md

 #### Installation and Testing
 - Built and tested the application in Visual Studio using the Release configuration.
 - Verified all calculations, features, and UI transitions for error-free operation.

 ---

 ## **Results/Outcome Achieved**

 ### Doodle Paint
-- Delivered a highly functional and creative painting tool that includes customizable brushes, shapes, text handling, and image filters.
+- Delivered a highly functional and creative painting tool that includes customisable brushes, shapes, text handling, and image filters.
-- Received positive feedback for its user-friendly interface and advanced customization options.
+- Received positive feedback for its user-friendly interface and advanced customisation options.

 ### WinForm Calculator
 - Successfully developed an intuitive calculator with both Standard and Scientific modes.
 - Enhanced usability with auditory feedback, advanced mathematical functions, and seamless transitions between layouts.
 ---